-If crimes are never reported, little can be done to help prevent other members of the community from also being victimized.
-We encourage UMBC community members to report crimes promptly and to participate in crime prevention efforts.
+UMBC community members are encouraged to report crimes promptly and to participate in crime prevention efforts.
 We also encourage UMBC community members to report crimes when the victim is unable to make the report.
-The UMBC community is much safer when all community members participate in safety and security initiatives.

-If you are a victim of a crime or want to report a crime you are aware of, but do not want to pursue action within the University or criminal justice system, we ask that you consider filing a voluntary, confidential report with a Campus Security Authority (CSA) or the Office of Equity and Inclusion (OEI).
-Depending upon the circumstances of the crime you are reporting, you may be able to file a report while maintaining your confidentiality.
+If you are a victim of a crime or want to report a crime you are aware of, but do not want to pursue action within the University or criminal justice system, we ask that you consider filing a voluntary, confidential report with a Campus Security Authority (CSA) for inclusion in the annual disclosure of crime statistics.
+Police reports are considered public records under State law; therefore, UMBC Police is unable to hold reports of a crime in confidence.
 The purpose of a confidential report is to comply with your wish to keep your personally identifying information confidential, while also taking steps to ensure your safety and the safety of others.
 The confidential reports allow the University to compile accurate records on the number and types of incidents occurring on campus.
 Reports filed in this manner are counted and disclosed in the Annual Security and Fire Safety Report.
-In limited circumstances, the Department may not be able to assure confidentiality and will inform you in those cases.